 Cormorant Behaviour Notes

-Cormorants are cosmopolitan birds found mainly in temperate and tropical regions.
-The gallery features a short photo essay of a little pied cormorant fishing and swallowing its captured prey at Campden Inlet in New South Wales together with an individual drying out at Lakes Entrance in Australia.
-Other gallery images show varied species behaviour, such as the great pied cormorant drying out and preening.
-One of the flightless Galapagos penguin images show an individual drying out; compared with other species wings it’s not difficult to see why it can’t fly.
-For size comparison I’ve included an image showing and Australian Pelican and a little black cormorant.
+Included in the gallery are other images that show various behaviours, such as cormorants drying out and preening.
+One of the flightless Galapagos penguin images shows a bird drying out; compared with other species wings it’s not difficult to see why it can’t fly.
+For size comparison, I’ve included an image showing and Australian Pelican and a little black cormorant.

 Darter Behaviour Notes

 Images show a male, female, immature (juvenile) and young Australasian darters pruning and drying out.
 I photographed the birds at two locations: Kakadu National Park and Fogg Dam in Australia’s Northern Territories.
-One image shows a predator (white-bellied sea-eagle) and potential prey (Australasian darter) perched in same tree at Kakadu.
+One image shows a predator (white-bellied sea-eagle) and potential prey (Australasian darter) perched in the same tree at Kakadu.
 The eagle had been fishing so probably not interested in the darter.
-In Singapore I’ve seen these eagles attack and try to take grey herons which are slightly larger and heavier than Australasian darters.
+In Singapore, I’ve seen these eagles attack and try to take grey herons which are slightly larger and heavier than Australasian darters.